-Employers have a duty to consult on health and safety matters.
+As an employer, you have a legal duty to consult workers on health and safety matters.
 You can do this by listening and talking to them about the work they do and how you will manage the risks from COVID-19.

 Employers and workers should always come together to resolve issues.
-If concerns still cannot be resolved, see below for further steps you can take.
+If you still cannot do this, see below for other steps you can take.

 How to raise a concern:

-- contact your employee representative
+- your employee representative

-- contact HSE at:
+You can also contact HSE at:

 Objective: To reduce risk to the lowest reasonably practicable level by taking preventative measures, in order of priority.

-– keeping the activity time involved as short as possible
+– keep the activity time involved as short as possible

 If your building has been unoccupied for a period during any lockdowns, consider legionella risk and HSE advice.

-You must review the measures you have put in place to make sure they are working.
+You must review the measures you have put in place to make sure they’re working.
 You should also review them if they may no longer be effective or if there are changes in the workplace that could lead to new risks.

 You should share the results of your risk assessment with your workforce.